agrc/gis.utah.gov/about/policy/sgid/index.md

 ## Updating and Editing Existing Datasets
 {: .text-left }

 No edits will be made to the internal SGID from 7:00PM to 10:00AM MST to allow for automated scripts to push accurate updates to ArcGIS Online and ArcGIS Server.
-AGRC will ensure that data is production-ready before the editing windows ends.
+AGRC will ensure that data is production-ready before the editing window ends.

 All database updates will be done during the editing window using [Swapper](https://github.com/agrc/swapper) or some other automated process to reduce the amount of time with incomplete data.